 How women respond to their symptoms could mean the difference between life and death.
 In the study, some of the women ignored their symptoms whereas others repeatedly sought medical care only to have their doctors minimize, misdiagnose or ignore their symptoms.

-Good Housekeeping magazine has listed the Texas Heart Institute at St. Luke's Episcopal Hospital as one of the leading cardiac centers for women.
+Good Housekeeping magazine has listed the Texas Heart Institute at CHI St. Luke’s Health - Baylor St. Luke’s Medical Center as one of the leading cardiac centers for women.

 The symptoms women described at the time of their heart attacks were also interesting.
 Nearly 58 percent had shortness of breath, 55 percent experienced weakness, 43 percent felt fatigue, 39 percent had dizziness.
 Notably, 43 percent of them experienced no chest pain.
 Of those that did, they described the discomfort as pressure, aching or tightness – not pain – and it mostly occurred in the back and high chest.